microsoft/winsdkfb/auth/index.md

 {% endhighlight %}

 ## User Information
-Some basic information about the logged in user can directly be accessed through FBSession.ActiveSession.User.
+Some basic information about the logged in user can directly be accessed through `FBSession.ActiveSession.User`.

 C#:
 {% highlight csharp %}